 Our Brexit FAQs

-At this stage we have not identified any incremental costs or charges in respect of management and administration, which would be borne by the sub-funds as a result of Brexit.
-In the event that there are incremental costs and charges arising, these would be disclosed to investors in accordance with the relevant regulations.
+We have not identified any incremental costs or charges in respect of management and administration, which would be borne by the sub-funds in either BNY MIF or BNY MGF as a result of Brexit.
+In the event there are costs and charges arising, these would be disclosed to investors (and any relevant approvals obtained) in accordance with the relevant regulations.

-Liquidity of all sub-funds are constantly reviewed to ensure portfolios are being managed in line with the redemption terms offered.
+Liquidity of all sub-funds across both BNY MGF and BNY MIF are constantly reviewed to ensure portfolios are being managed in line with the terms offered.
 To date no major issues have been identified from this analysis.

 Nor did we experience any difficulties in the liquidity of either fund range during the heightened market volatility experienced in March 2020 as a result of the Covid-19 lock downs.
 This gives us confidence the funds across both ranges are well situated to manage any increased volatility that may emerge from Brexit.

 We believe we have taken appropriate steps to put the necessary infrastructure in place to minimise any disruption for both our UK and European clients.
 We have expanded our European presence, building on our existing offices.
 We are now using our existing management company in Luxembourg to support our business operations within the EU/EEA, having extended the regulatory permissions of this entity to ensure we were able to continue to fully service our European client base.